fahad786khan/Barcode_Generator/README.md

-I am going to make a barcode generator in javascript with help of barcode api
+In this porjecti made barcode generator by using the jsbarcode library